 Student Complaints Concerning the Program of Legal Education

-Reporting a complaint: Any UM Carey Law student who believes there is a significant problem with the School’s program of legal education and its compliance with the American Bar Association’s Accreditation Standards should file a written complaint with the Associate Dean for Student Affairs and Communications.
+Reporting a complaint: Any UM Carey Law student who believes there is a significant problem with the School’s program of legal education and its compliance with the American Bar Association’s Accreditation Standards should file a written complaint with the Associate Dean for Student Services.
 The accreditation standards for law schools can be accessed on the webpage of the ABA Section of Legal Education and Admissions to the Bar.

 Contents of the complaint: The complaint must identify the problem in sufficient detail to permit the Associate Dean to investigate the matter, including the specific Accreditation Standard(s) at issue.
 The complaint must include the student’s name, e-mail address, home address and telephone number.